a-b-street/osm2streets/docs/how_it_works.md

 ### GenerateIntersectionGeometry

 Along with `ClassifyIntersections`, this is the most important transformation (and maybe should be expressed differently).
 For every intersection, it runs through [this algorithm](https://a-b-street.github.io/docs/tech/map/geometry/index.html).
 Road center-lines get "trimmed" back from the intersection, and the intersection gets a polygon.

+This process trims every road on both ends.
+Sometimes the trims overlap and the road disappears entirely.
+In that case, we mark the road as `internal_junction_road` and remove it entirely with a later pass of `CollapseShortRoads`.